yii-meow/CS50X/readme.md

 `$ sudo pip install -r requirements.txt`

-> Create .env file in the main directory and put these key and values inside
+> Create .env file in the main directory and put these keys and values inside it, you can change it to your own settings as well, these are the default values

 `mysql_host=localhost`